alexsalomon/address-book-api/README.md

 ## Docker support

+Instead of downloading and setting up MongoDB locally, use docker for development by running the following commands:

 ```sh
 $ docker-compose build --force-rm   # Build the services and remove intermediate containers
 $ docker-compose up                 # Builds, (re)creates, starts, and attaches to containers for a service.